 Research shows that the withanolides help to regulate metabolic hormone levels.
 It is beneficial in reducing stress and cortisol levels.
 Still, it may also mildly enhance sprinting capacity, increase motivation, and speed up one’s metabolism via increased thyroid hormone secretion over time.

 Numerous studies have indicated that Ashwagandha possesses antioxidant, antistress, antiinflammatory, immunomodulatory, hematopoietic, antiaging, anxiolytic, antidepressive, and rejuvenating properties that it also influences various neurotransmitter receptors in the central nervous system.
-Laboratory analysis has revealed more than 35 chemical constituents contained in the roots of Ashwagandha.
+Laboratory analysis has revealed more than 35 chemical constituents contained in the super root of Ashwagandha.

 The Ayurveda, which is gaining in popularity in many western countries, states that because the primary quality and flavor of Ashwagandha is sharp and pungent, this indicates that it is warming, raises metabolism, stimulates digestion, clears mucus, and improves circulation.
 The distinctive earthy odor and flavor of Ashwagandha are due to the presence of said withanolides, which makes a lot of sense when you connect the dots.

 - We could go on and on about these substances, but to be honest, we don’t see the point because this is a very exact and complex science that goes into great detail and would deserve a whole series of blogs, not just one.
 It is sufficient to say that a lot (and we mean A LOT) of research was done in this area, proving what humans knew for thousands of years.
 Ashwagandha is special.